-Assistant Professor of Pastoral Care and Counseling
+Associate Professor of Pastoral Care and Counseling

 M.Div.
 2007, Duke University Divinity School, Ph.D.
 2000, University of Miami, M.S.
 1996, University of Miami, B.A.
 1994, Emory University

-Born and raised in Atlanta, Dr. Walker-Barnes received Bachelor of Arts degrees in Psychology and African-American/African Studies from Emory University (1994), the Master of Science (1996) and Doctor of Philosophy (2000) degrees in clinical psychology from the University of Miami, and the Master of Divinity degree from Duke University (2007).
+Born and raised in Atlanta, Rev. Dr. Walker-Barnes received Bachelor of Arts degrees in Psychology and African-American/African Studies from Emory University (1994), the Master of Science (1996) and Doctor of Philosophy (2000) degrees in clinical psychology from the University of Miami, and the Master of Divinity degree from Duke University (2007).

 Prior to coming to McAfee, Dr. Walker-Barnes taught at Shaw University Divinity School in Raleigh, NC, the University of North Carolina at Chapel Hill, and the University of Florida.